-These easy DIY red, white and blue candle holders are a great project to do with your kids (or grandkids), and add some patriotic decor to your 4th of July party.
+These easy DIY red, white and blue candle holders are a great project to make with your kids (or grandkids), and add some patriotic decor to your 4th of July or Memorial Day celebration.

 Every year I host a 4th of July party and I am always looking for simple DIY patriotic decorations that will add to the decor.